Jhaveri-Jeet/Patient-Appointment-System/README.md

 - **Comprehensive Appointment Handling**: Seamlessly manage pending and past appointments, with functionality to issue prescriptions that automatically update the appointment status.
 - **Service Management**: Easily update and manage healthcare services with interactive list controls.
 - **Real-Time Notifications**: Automated feedback notifications for user actions, enhancing the overall user experience.
-- **Secure Access**: Robust JWT-based authentication safeguards system integrity and data privacy.
+- **Secure User Authentication**: Includes features for user login and logout, utilizing JWT for secure access and ensuring that users can only access routes they are authorized for.
 - **Adaptive UI Themes**: Choose from light, dark, or system-based themes to personalize the visual experience.
 - **Optimized Data Queries**: Leverage caching and state management for enhanced performance and faster response times.
 - **Integrated Payment Processing**: Facilitated through Stripe for secure and hassle-free transactions.